Sonja Morgan: Career

 Morgan studied marketing at the Fashion Institute of Technology.
-Her fashion line, Sonja by Sonja Morgan, was launched in 2015 and is sold at the Vanessa Noel store on East 64th Street and online.
+Her fashion line, Sonja by Sonja Morgan, was launched in 2015 and sold at the Vanessa Noel store on East 64th Street and online.
 Morgan's line also retailed in Century 21 stores prior to their bankruptcy filing in 2020 following the COVID-19 pandemic.
 In the 1980s and 1990s, Morgan worked as an interior director, event planner, and hostess for a series of high-end Manhattan restaurants.

 Morgan (right) with Andrea Arden and John Festa at a charity event for Dogs for the Deaf in New York City in 2013.

 In 2010, Morgan joined the cast of Bravo's hit reality television series The Real Housewives of New York City during its third season.
 She stayed with the show until 2021, remaining a main cast member for eleven seasons.
 Widely regarded as a franchise fan favorite, she was voted "Best Comedienne" in the fan-chosen Real Housewives Awards for four consecutive years, from 2015 through 2018.
 In 2021, celebrity video messaging platform Cameo disclosed that Morgan was among their top ten highest-earning celebrities the previous year.

 In 2017, Morgan made her off-Broadway debut in the play Sex Tips for Straight Women by a Gay Man.
-In 2021, she launched a regional tour of improv shows entitled Sonja In Your City, playing sold-out shows in cities including New York, Boston, Baltimore, and Washington DC.
+In 2021, she launched a regional tour of improv shows entitled Sonja in Your City, playing sold-out shows in cities including New York, Boston, Baltimore, and Washington, D.C..
 She is a frequent guest on Andy Cohen's late night chat show, Watch What Happens Live and she has made guest appearances on a number of other television series, including Difficult People, Kocktails with Khloé, and Worst Cooks in America.
 In 2023, she co-starred in a Real Housewives spin-off series with longtime castmate Luann de Lesseps, titled Luann & Sonja: Welcome to Crappie Lake, which premiered on July 9, 2023.
 Morgan starred in the fourth season of The Real Housewives Ultimate Girls Trip, a spin-off featuring various women from The Real Housewives franchise, which premiered in December 2023 on the NBC streaming service Peacock.

 A longtime philanthropist, Morgan has contributed to charities involving children, visual and performing arts, animal rights groups, and LGBTQ+ rights.
-She hosts cabaret and burlesque events, called Sonja in the City, that help raise money for charity.
-She received a Singular Sensation Award in 1990 at the St. Regis Hotel for her work alongside Vanessa Noel and Mira Sorvino.
+Her show, Sonja in Your City, which has included cabaret and burlesque elements, has helped raise money for charity with performances in cities including New York, Boston, Baltimore, San Diego, Toronto, and Sydney.
+She received a Singular Sensation Award in 1990 at the St. Regis Hotel for her work alongside Vanessa Noel and Mira Sorvino for her philanthropic work.
 In July 2013, she received a New York State Senate Award for charity work.

+In February 2026, Morgan was announced as a cast member in the upcoming E! reality television show The Golden Life.
+The series follows Morgan as well as former Real Housewives alumni Ramona Singer, Luann de Lesseps, Kelly Bensimon, and Dorinda Medley uniting in Palm Beach, Florida.
+The series was greenlit for additional episodes in The Hamptons, New York in July 2026.